-The Shin Bet hacked the phones of anti-Netanyahu protesters on suspicion they sought to break into the Prime Minister’s Residence in Jerusalem, Channel 13 news reports.
+The Shin Bet security service hacked the phones of several anti-Netanyahu protesters on suspicion they sought to break into the Prime Minister’s Residence in Jerusalem, Channel 13 news reported Saturday.

-“The Shin Bet acts in accordance with the law to safeguard the country’s security, democratic governmental order and institutions.
-If any threat of this type is identified, the Shin Bet will act in accordance with the tools at its disposal in accordance [with] the law,” the security service said in response.
+The security service said in response that “The Shin Bet acts in accordance with the law to safeguard the country’s security, democratic governmental order and institutions.
+If any threat of this type is identified, the Shin Bet will act in accordance with the tools at its disposal in accordance [with] the law.”

-The Black Flags and Crime Minister protest groups slammed the Shin Bet over the report.
+The Black Flags and Crime Minister protest groups slammed the agency over the report.

-“It seems the complete chaos at Balfour and the fear of the democratic protest that will topple the corrupt also penetrated the Shin Bet,” the Crime Minister said, referring to Netanyahu’s trial on graft charges.
+“It seems the complete chaos at [the Prime Minister’s Residence] and the fear of democratic protests that could topple the corrupt also penetrated the Shin Bet,” Crime Minister said, referring to Netanyahu’s trial on graft charges.

 In a separate report, Channel 12 news quoted a police source criticizing the decision to move the Netanyahus to a safe room.